transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 To edit these capabilities, click on the **Settings** button inside the ordering service.
 Then click **Capabilities**.
 Note that the channel and orderer capabilities, as well as the application capabilities, can also be edited through a channel configuration update.
 However, an ordering service admin will have to sign any configuration update that edits the `orderer` or `channel` capabilities.
 Note that capability versions can only advance. **You cannot go back to a previous capability or downgrade from a default capability level to a lower version**.

 It is not possible to update the `orderer` or `channel` capabilities to a level that will crash your ordering nodes.
-If you want to update your capabilities on the system channel screen, you must first upgrade your nodes.
 {: important}

 #### Capabilities in application channels